JonathanWNelson/CACPR-snRNAseq/README.md

 Step 2: Close R studio (if open) and then open the "Setup" RMD file and run each chunk in order to 1) create a .here file and 2) create file architecture

+**The code uses the package "here" (https://github.com/jennybc/here_here) in order to identify relative file locations.
+It is critical that when you run the "here()" code in the console that it returns back the location of the "main" folder.
+For instance, if you place the main folder on your desktop, the here() command should return ->

 * Main/
   * GitHub/
      * Pre-processing